TSanfordGATech/responsive-portfolio/README.md

 About this project:
 This Project will ensure I can add, and properly size, a nav bar in different web applications or screen sizes.
 The size rendering should affect my site as well as my images.
+02/11/2021 this project was updated to include team Project 1 and two homework assignments.

 Files included in this repo:
 Index html for my main content